 - Those who do not have a college ID will be asked to leave their name and office number with security personnel.

 - The Fall 2020 semester will be offered through a combination of online and blended (combination of face-to-face and online) learning.
-Course-specific information will be shared with students before the end of July.

 Maintaining a healthy campus